-Suzie Reyes-Nichol RsHom MSHC is a fully-trained, registered homeopath and a qualified CEASE practitioner.
+Suzie Reyes-Nichol RsHom MSHC is a fully-trained, registered homeopath practitioner.

 Suzie graduated in 2005 from the Salisbury Homeopathy College in Wiltshire and was awarded her licentiateship to practice homeopathy (L.S.H.C.).
 Further study led to her being awarded the Member of Salisbury Homeopathy College (M.S.H.C.) to add to her qualification.